This unit is written for fourth, fifth, or even sixth graders. The unit revolves around a book called

 By the end of this unit, students should have a better understanding of what migration is and how it can change a family.
 Along with this knowledge, the students will be learning vocabulary pertinent to a Mexican migrant family, and California field workers.
 The students will also be highly focused on mastering comprehension of text as well as the completion of CMT questions.

-(Recommended for Literacy and Latino Studies, grades 4-6.)
+(Developed for Literacy, grade 4; recommended for Literacy and Latino Studies, grades 4-6)